jeffpressm/helpspace/README.md

 ## ❓ About the Project

 Helpspace was built in a very short timeline and utilizes 3rd-party tools whenever possible.
-THe app should be considered somewhere between an "alpha" and "MVP" state.
+The app should be considered somewhere between an "alpha" and "MVP" state.
 The major components are:

 - [Create React App](https://create-react-app.dev/), for the UI.
 - [Netlify](https://netlify.com), for hosting and deployments.